Joshua-Elms/dcmip2025_idealized_tests/README.md

 To check how much storage you are using, run `gladequota`

 To check full job info, run `qstat -f -u <YOURUSERNAME>`

+If you wish to modify the conda environments `inference` or `analysis`, you'll have to clone them with the following command:
+`conda create -n NEW_NAME --clone /path/to/desired/env`